ShyftXero/byoctf_discord/README.md

   - you can see your team scores but not other teams.
   - helps motivate teams who would give up if they felt they didn't stand a chance.
   - Can show MVPs for individual score.
+- Challenge dependencies
+  - Challenges are hidden until at least one flag from each "parent" challenge is solved.
+  - _pretty sure this is working._
+- Reactive points for solves
   - FirstBlood
-  - Bonus for first solve of a flag
+    - Bonus for first team to solve a flag
+    - default
   - Flag Decay
     - Flags become less valuable as they are solved by other teams.
+    - not default, fully implemented or tested.
   - Configurable via text editor or CLI
     - decay rate
     - BYOC fees and reward
     - firstblood rewards
     - see `settings.py` and `ctrl_ctf.py`
 - User management and registration handled via discord...
   - uses account name and its descriminator e.g. `shyft#0760`
 - Flag submission is ratelimited